-Latest News from Cary NC
+CaryCitizen

 Arts

-Movie Reviews: Live By Night and Silence
+Movie Reviews: Split and 20th Century Women

-Live By Night, directed by and starring Ben Affleck, is a gangster drama set against the backdrop of prohibition.
-While there are moments of greatness here, Affleck seems to struggle with his focus on what exactly the story is, delivering a watchable, albeit muddled, viewing experience.
+Split marks a welcome return for Shyamalan, who crafts a highly entertaining and tense ride that features stand out turns from McAvoy and newcomer Anya Taylor-Joy.

 Sports